-BHP's Strategic Plan calls for adding 2,000 affordable units in the next 10 years.
-This activity will allow us to reach that goal by using MTW funds to support affordable housing acquisition and development in the city of Boulder.
-In 2016, this fund was used to supplement the purchase of one building (6 units) of affordable housing and 4.597 acres of land

-BHP does not anticipate any changes to the activity or its metrics in 2019.
+BHP's Strategic Plan calls for adding 2,000 affordable units by 2024.
+This activity will allow us to reach that goal by using MTW funds to support affordable housing acquisition and development.
+In 2016, we supplemented the purchase of one building (6 units) of affordable housing and 4.597 acres of land to be used for future development.
+In 2017, we purchased 4.4 units of affordable housing.
+In 2018, BHP used MTW funds to purchase an additional 10.6 units.
+In 2019, we used MTW funds to purchase 5 additional units, for a total of 26 units and land.
+This activity was approved and implemented in 2015.
+BHP does not anticipate any changes to the activity or its metrics in 2021.